Siegel-Veech Measures of Convex Flat Cone Spheres: Introduction

-The integrability of Siegel-Veech transforms allows us to define Radon measures on $\mathbb{R}_{>0}$ via the Riesz–Markov–Kakutani representation theorem.
-We refer to the Radon measures arising from our construction as \emph{Siegel--Veech measures}, in analogy with the terminology introduced in~\cite{athreya2019siegel}.
+The integrability of Siegel--Veech transforms allows us to define Radon measures on $\mathbb{R}_{>0}$ via the Riesz–Markov–Kakutani representation theorem.
+We refer to the Radon measures arising from our construction as \textbf{Siegel--Veech measures}, in analogy with the terminology introduced in~\cite{athreya2019siegel}.